-17 What is Colorado's current minimum wage law?
-In 2006, Colorado voters 18 adopted an amendment to the state constitution that raised the minimum wage to 19 \$6.85 per hour on January 1, 2007, and required that the minimum wage be adjusted 20 each year up or down for changes in inflation, as measured by the Colorado consumer 21 price index (CPI).
-The CPI is a common measure for changes in the prices of goods 22 and services, such as food, housing, gasoline, and medical care.
-The Colorado 23 Department of Labor and Employment sets the state's minimum wage each January.
-24 It is currently set at \$8.31 per hour for most workers.
+What is Colorado's current minimum wage law?
+In 2006, Colorado voters adopted an amendment to the state constitution that raised the minimum wage to \$6.85 per hour on January 1, 2007, and required that the minimum wage be adjusted each year up or down for changes in inflation, as measured by the Colorado consumer price index (CPI).
+The CPI is a common measure for changes in the prices of goods and services, such as food, housing, gasoline, and medical care.
+The Colorado Department of Labor and Employment sets the state's minimum wage each January.
+It is currently set at \$8.31 per hour for most workers.
+Colorado law does not allow cities to set a higher minimum wage than the state.

 The 2006 amendment also set the minimum wage for tipped workers at \$3.02 less than the state minimum wage.
 The minimum wage for tipped workers is currently \$5.29 per hour plus tips.
-Some tipped workers may earn enough in tips to bring their hourly earnings above the state minimum wage, while some may not earn enough in tips to reach it.
+Some tipped workers, such as servers and bartenders, may earn enough in tips to bring their hourly earnings above the state minimum wage, while some may not earn enough in tips to reach it.
 When tipped workers do not earn enough, employers must supplement their wages to ensure that they receive at least the state minimum wage.